The 3 Prerequisites to Scaling a SaaS Business

 The core skills to do this well are: a) market empathy; b) product management; and c) product development.

-Most technical founder CEOs are good at product development and often much weaker at product management.
+Most technical founder CEOs at product development and often much weaker at product management.
 I find market empathy skills to be horribly lacking with many technical (and non-technical) founders.

 2. Sales Message Resonance